-Please note: A few of the onboard hardware elements use PWM and analog output so we recommend the Feather M0 Express or Feather M4 series, they'll work best with this wing and let you make the most of it.
+Please note: A few of the onboard hardware elements use PWM and analog output so we recommend the Feather M0 Express or Feather M4 or ESP32 series, they'll work best with this wing and let you make the most of it.
 For example:

 - Feather 32u4 and 328p do not have PWMs for all the RGB LED pins, and no analog audio output support